samer--/cctable/prolog/README.md

 - cctable_env_nl_1p
 : Like cctable_env_nl, but not using delimited control to provide non-backtrackable state, hence 1 prompt

-- cctable_db
+- cctable_db_nl_1p
 : Using thread local dynamic predicates to factorise state completely, avoiding quadratic costs, also no lambda copy and 1 prompt

-- cctable5
+- cctable_db_nl_kp_1p
-for adding solutions.
+: Using thread local dynamic predicates to factorise state completely, avoiding quadratic costs, also no lambda copy and 1 prompt
+Smaller continuations by not passing producer continuation as argument.

-- cctable_trie
+- cctable_trie_nl_1p
 : Using SWI tries to store tables and solutions for each variant class, avoiding two quadratic costs.
 Also using a reference to a mutable list to store consumer continuations instead of storing the list directly in the table entry, avoiding another quadratic cost.
 Also 1 prompt.

-- cctable_trie_kp
+- cctable_trie_nl_kp_1p
-: Like cctable_trie but including producer continuation with the list of consumer continuations to avoid passing it as an argument to `producer/4`, since this causes the size of the captured continuations to grow in long conjunctive chains of tabled predicates.
+: Like cctable_trie_nl_1p but including producer continuation with the list of consumer continuations to avoid passing it as an argument to `producer/4`, since this causes the size of the captured continuations to grow in long conjunctive chains of tabled predicates.

-Best so far is cctable_trie_kp
+Best so far is cctable_trie_nl_kp_1p